USS Arenac APA-128

 The Mighty USS Arenac APA-128: A Closer Look at the Backbone of Naval Power

-The USS Arenac (APA 128) was an attack transport ship of the Haskell class that served in the United States Navy during World War II and the Korean War.
+The USS Arenac (APA 128) was an attack transport ship of the Haskell class that served in the United States Navy during World War II.
 With a displacement of 14,837 tons and a length of 455 feet, it was a notable vessel in the Navy's fleet.
 Propelled by steam turbines, the USS Arenac could achieve speeds of up to 18 knots.

 The ship featured advanced radar and sonar systems for navigation and enemy vessel detection.
 Its sophisticated communication setup facilitated coordination with convoy ships and the reception of commands from headquarters.
 It was also armed with anti-aircraft guns to counter airborne threats.
 Equipped for self-defense and ground troop support during assaults, the USS Arenac boasted 40mm and 20mm anti-aircraft guns, along with 5-inch guns for shore bombardment.

 The vessel had the capacity to carry and deploy landing craft, enabling troop and equipment transportation for shoreline operations.
-Throughout both World War II and the Korean War, the USS Arenac APA 128 proved to be a well-prepared ship that significantly contributed to the Navy's missions.
+Throughout World War II, the USS Arenac APA 128 proved to be a well-prepared ship that significantly contributed to the Navy's missions.
 With its cutting-edge technology, armament, and effective weaponry, it was a formidable presence at sea.
 Its ability to ferry troops and supplies to land also played a crucial role in supporting attacks.

 USS Arenac APA-128 Navy Ship Plaque